Elena983/phenotyping_IF_images/README.md

 Unsupervised classification of cell types on this scaled data with FlowSOM

-Cell types identifying from each cluster with marker enrichment modeling (MEM)
+Cell types identified from each cluster with marker enrichment modeling (MEM)

 Cell classification (deep-learning algorithm)